Ph3nX-Z/Reco-Wifi/README.md

 # Wifi-Covery #
 ###############

-*Wifi-Covery is an open-source wifi recovery tool, only for educational purpose.*
+*Wifi-Covery is an open-source wifi recovery tool (only for windows), only for educational purpose.*

 _What is Wifi-Covery ? :_